Last updated on 12th October, 2018 at 11:51 pm

 Using a car is not essential, although it can be very useful if you want to see as much as possible.

-Whatever your tastes are, Corfu certainly will never be boring, Corfu is an island of huge interest and endless natural resources, an island that offers locations of natural beauty and something for everyone.
+Whatever your tastes are, Corfu certainly will never be boring, Corfu is an island of huge interest and endless natural resources, an island that offers high quality holiday standards in a variety of locations with natural beauty.